wikimedia/mediawiki-services-function-evaluator/README.md

 Evaluation is currently a big mess and needs to be fixed up entirely.

-Current list of errors:
--
+src/error.js contains a list of the current errors, needs to be turned into ZObjects.

 ### Write
 - [x] parse